marshmallow-code/webargs/docs/index.rst

         return register_user(args['username'], args['password'],
             fullname=args['fullname'], per_page=args['display_per_page'])

-Alternatively, you can decorate your view with ``use_args`` or ``use_kwargs``.
+Alternatively, you can decorate your view with :meth:`use_args <webargs.core.Parser.use_args>` or :meth:`use_kwargs <webargs.core.Parser.use_kwargs>`.
 The parsed arguments dictionary will be injected as a parameter of your view function or as keyword arguments, respectively.

 .. code-block:: python